 It's kind of funny that I paid more to insure my 20 year old car in 2016 than I paid for gas to go places in it.

 Life is expensive.
 If any little thing had gone wrong it would have been unmanageable for me.
 If I had needed new clothes or shoes it would have been out of reach.
 The only piece of tech I had to buy this year was a $42 Thunderbolt cable because my monitor was acting up.
 The new cable fixed my problem.
 Fortunately my 2014 Mac mini is still the newest thing.
 My iPhone 5S has a crack in the corner of the screen but it's not over the display.
 My iPad Air is sluggish, but also functional.
 If I didn't already have that stuff, which I need to do my work, I wouldn't be able to support myself.

 The other tools I relied on this year: my chop saw, air compressor, jig saw, power planer, sheet metal cutter, circular saw, finish nailer, angle grinder, two drills and an impact driver.
 Also a big pile of scrap lumber was critical to being able to complete jobs.
 Similarly a large stash of yarn and complete set of knitting needles is crucial.
-I got two old sewing machines this year too, and did a lot of sewing work to cover the expense.
+I bought two old sewing machines on Craigslist in 2016 and did a lot of sewing work to cover the expense.
 I also have a shed for the lumber and carpentry tools and a lab for the sewing and knitting.
 It is blatant privilege to have tools and materials readily available.
 I do not know how other people without my advantages can live below the poverty line.
 Only because I started out above it can I now live below it.

 My experiment with indigence is never going to allow me to truly understand what it's like to be poor.
 Sure, I went all year without having my car worked on and it was nerve wracking to look at that check engine light for the last 6 months.
 But it never let me down!
 I'm graced with the good fortune of making a good decision 20 years ago to buy a $30,000 reliable car and having the means to keep it maintained for 20 years.
 What if I hadn't been able to buy that car back then?
 What if I had to drive to town more than once a week?
 It would be unmanageable.
 What if I was a lead foot and went over the speed limit in my car with a broken speedometer and got a speeding ticket?
 It would ruin me.
 What if I wasn't grandfathered into free checking for life with a handy online tool to analyze my spending to verify I made less than the threshold for filing a tax return?
 Privilege!
 Being able to deposit a check with my phone is crucial to my existence.
 I've heard there are people who pay their utility bill in person with cash.
 I can't wrap my head around that.

 I've spent a lot of time in 2016 trying to examine my privilege and try to imagine what it must be like for the people who had such a terrible time in 2016 — black people, immigrants, people who identify as LGBT, women.
 I don't even have any first hand experience with the women's issues since birth control and abortions fall outside the hermit experience.
-So it was a mental exercise to imagine what those barriers must be like.
-I would not like to be them.
+I can attempt a mental exercise to imagine what those barriers must be like.
+I would not like to be those people.
 It would be bad.
 My conclusion?
 White men need to check themselves.
 They do not deserve their advantages and all those other people do not deserve the hardships.
 I want it to stop.
 Stop it right now.
 Be nice to each other already.
 Damn.

 My instinct with the current political situation is to keep my head down and get even smaller.
 I could let my car insurance lapse, cancel my tag, and try to beat last year's record.
 But I'm not going to.
 I'm going the other way.
 I'm going to put myself out there a little more, put more project photos on Ravelry, sell stuff on Etsy, be an entrepreneur.
 I should see if there is a community that will accept me so I can participate in the concept of strength in numbers.
 Even if it's just online.
 The world is going to hell and I'm not ok with that.
 I don't want to make the world a better place.
 I despise that meaningless line.
 But I do feel obligated to participate in damage control when the feedback loop on the world has blown out and the amplifiers are clipping.
 I would not hesitate to jump up on stage and grab a microphone away from somebody standing in front of a speaker puzzled by the loud squealing noise, and I will do whatever my limited resources allow to help regain a nominal governmental situation.